 - Email: ISU email

 - Log into your account, and search for “Iowa State” in the “search for courses” bar or follow this link to the course.

-- Enroll in Iowa State University: Language (Fall 2019) by clicking the button that says "Add to Cart" or "Buy Now."
+- Enroll in Iowa State University: Language (Spring 2020) by clicking the button that says “Add to Cart” or “Buy Now.”
 Be prepared with a credit or debit card to pay the $14.95 fee.
 This course will be available at the beginning of the semester, Monday, Jan.
 13, 2020.